top of page

 Capacity: 13,583

-The Glendale Desert Dogs are a part of the Arizona Fall League, a yearly instructional league that features baseball’s top prospects every October and November.
-The Desert Dogs play their games at beautiful Camelback Ranch, which was built as the spring training home for the LA Dodgers and Chicago White Sox in 2009.
-During the summer, the rookie league AZL Dodgers play at the facility.
+The Glendale Desert Dogs are members of the Arizona Fall League, a yearly instructional league that features baseball’s top prospects every October and November.
+The Desert Dogs play their games at Camelback Ranch, built as the spring training home for the LA Dodgers and Chicago White Sox in 2009.
+During the summer, the rookie league ACL Dodgers and White Sox play at the facility.

-Camelback is a great looking ballpark; the entire facility is a fantastic place to walk around.
-On the grounds, you’ll find a 5-acre lake and river system, fantastic landscaping, and easy-to-walk trails to take you around the area.
+Camelback is a good-looking ballpark with a 5-acre lake and river system, fantastic landscaping, and easy-to-walk trails to take you around the area.

-Major league prospects from the White Sox, Guardians, Dodgers, Brewers, and Twins round out the Desert Dogs’ roster this 2022 season.
+Major league prospects from the White Sox, Dodgers, Cardinals, Phillies, and Reds round out the Desert Dogs roster this 2024 season.
 The major league affiliates change throughout the years.
-The Desert Dogs have won six league championships.
+The Desert Dogs have won six league championships in the past but haven’t captured one since 2008.
+Will 2024 be the year?

 Food & Beverage 2

-Only one concession stand is open, and that’s enough for attendance at a Desert Dog game.
-Bottled water and small snacks or sandwiches are allowed in the stadium this year (2022).
+One concession stand is open, and that’s enough for attendance at a Desert Dog game.
+Fans can bring bottled water and small snacks or sandwiches into the stadium.

 Atmosphere 4

 Fans enter at the top of the concourse and then walk down to the seating areas.
-Plenty of handicapped and wheelchair-accessible seating is available on the top row of the concourse.
+Plenty of accessible seating is available on the top row of the concourse.
+Bring a small towel, in case you need to wipe off the seat.

-The batter’s eye is pleasantly landscaped with full trees surrounding the area.
-The scoreboard is easy to read, though it only shows the line score this 2022 season.
+The batter’s eye is pleasantly landscaped with trees surrounding the area.
+Fans can easily read the scoreboard which shows the line score, the time, and the batter’s name and photo.
 Balls, strikes, and outs indicators are yellow dots, while the runs per inning are blue.
 Those colors are a striking and refreshing contrast.

 Neighborhood 3

-Camelback Ranch is located in a very residential area.
+Camelback Ranch is in an expanding residential area.
 No choices for lunch, dinner, and other entertainment are available within walking distance.

 Three miles away is the Westgate Entertainment District.
 It has many restaurants, all of which are very different from each other in price and menu.
-A lot of different shops and boutiques, a movie theater, a pottery painting studio, arcades, and breweries are part of the amenities in the district.
+Numerous shops and boutiques, a movie theater, a pottery painting studio, arcades, and breweries are part of the amenities in the district.

-Places in the district for a pre-game meal or drink include Yard House, State 48 Funk House Brewery, Fat Tuesdays, and McFaddens.
-Be sure to check their website for happy hour specials; some of the restaurants do not include a happy hour on event days or weekends.
-First Watch (breakfast/lunch), Manna Korean BBQ, Opa Life (Greek), and Salt Tacos y Tequila are just a few other worthwhile places to eat.
+Places in the district for a pre-game meal or drink include Yard House, State 48 Funk House Brewery, and Fat Tuesdays.
+Be sure to check Westgate’s website for happy hour specials; some restaurants do not include a happy hour on event days or weekends.
+First Watch (breakfast/lunch), Manna Korean BBQ, Opa Life (Greek), and Salt Tacos y Tequila are a few other worthwhile places to eat.

 I always enjoy Yard House, which has a fabulous beer selection and good food; this one has outdoor seating for those comfortable fall Arizona days and evenings.

-Many chain hotels are in and around the Westgate Entertainment District, about three miles from Camelback Ranch.
-The two closest to the ballpark are a Comfort Inn & Suites and a Holiday Inn.
+Many chain hotels are in and around the Westgate Entertainment District.
+The two closest hotels to the ballpark are a Comfort Inn & Suites and a Holiday Inn.

 Fans 3

-The fans in attendance are what one would consider baseball purists – fans who attend for the game itself and not all the extras that occur in minor and major league parks throughout North America.
-Attendance has increased for Fall League games over the years; it is not as sparse as it once was.
+Numerous scouts attend Desert Dog games, filling much of the seating area behind home plate.
+Other fans in attendance are what one would consider baseball purists – fans who attend for the game itself and not all the extras that occur in minor and major league parks throughout North America.
+However, as the popularity of the Arizona Fall League increases, more casual fans (the ones who don’t know baseball etiquette) attend games now.

-The Desert Dogs averaged around 360 – 380 fans per game in 2022.
+The Desert Dogs average around 300 – 400 fans per game, with weekend and later season games getting higher attendance numbers.
 This is comparable to other West Valley Fall League teams.

 Access 3